-In 1994, a Joint Powers Board, the Elk River Watershed Association (ERWSA), was formed as a result of local water planning efforts in Sherburne and Benton Counties.
+The ERWSA will be lead organization in the 8-digit HUC working with other LGU's to prioritize funding allocation for the MPCA's new approach to meeting TMDL goals.
+In 1994 the Elk River Watershed Association Joint Powers Board was formed as a result of Local Water Planning efforts in Sherburne and Benton Counties.
 Concerned citizens identified the water quality of the Elk River and lakes in the Elk River Watershed as priorities for improvement.
 Thus, the two Counties determined that a watershed approach would be the most effective way to improve water quality.
-The Joint Powers Board was formed by the Sherburne and Benton SWCDs and Counties for the purpose of coordinating efforts within the Elk River Watershed.
+A Joint Powers Board was formed by Sherburne and Benton SWCDs and Counties for the purpose of coordinating efforts within the Elk River Watershed.
+The ERWSA recently retained a full time Watershed Coordinator to oversee conducting of TMDL studies and implementation.
+This Coordinator splits time between the Sherburne and Benton County SWCD offices and can bring to bear existing resources, as well as identify and bring to bear new resources and relationships necessary to implement the TMDLs described in this report.